 Water is very important after this service.
 Please refer to watering instructions on our Lawn Maintenance page.
 Scroll past watering instruction and also look at heat stress.
 If you had those problems in the summer, you will have similar problems when it comes to watering seed in, look at the pictures below.
-After 5 weeks from seeding and the lawn looks like that, there is a water issue.
+After 5 weeks from seeding and the lawn looks like this, there is a water issue.

 This is seed only growing in the aeration holes, which tends to come up a week early then the rest of the seed that lands around the holes.
 The seed outside the holes must be watered in before it starts growing, yielding results a little bit slower.
 If the seed dries out during the germination process, it may never grow.
 While slice seeding, or power seeding, could help with this problem, it’s just not economical.
 Slice seeding must be done in 2 different directions, it’s very time consuming and usually, triple the price!
 Even with slice seeding, water is required.

-Why is it important to use the right seed?
+Why is it important to use the right grass seed?

 All types of grass have pros and cons.
 For New jersey, other than tall fescue, grasses tend to have a thinner blades, which some could find more appealing, but they lack durability.

 - Perennial Ryegrass is not bad when you want quick results and can fill in little gaps you can’t see for a tighter knit lawn, to help block out weeds.
-It handles heat stress poorly and is very susceptible to disease.
+Unfortunately, it handles heat stress poorly and is very susceptible to disease.
 100% ryegrass blend is inexpensive, but won’t look like a desired lawn, not being mixed with other types of grasses, it will increase the chance of issues in the summer.

 - Thin fescues are great for shade, especially if you like a thinner blade width.
 Add this grass seed to the sun, you could be an unhappy camper come summer time.
 Thin fescues have a similar appearance and durability as perennial ryegrass.